kwchurch/GEE/README.md

 <h2>Initialization</h2>

 * cold start: set $Z_0$ to a matrix of zeros, and $Y_0$ to a random vector of labels: Y = np.random.choice(K, |V|)
-* ProNE: set $Z_0$ to an embedding from ProNE (perhaps using a subset of G and fewer hidden dimensions).
+* ProNE: set $Z_0$ to an embedding from ProNE (perhaps using a subset of $G$ and fewer hidden dimensions).
 If the ProNE embedding has fewer rows and/or columns than what is requested for $Z_0$, fill in the extra rows and columns with zeros.

 We have found that ARI scores tend to be better if we start with ProNE than if we start from a cold start.